An SEIR network epidemic model with manual and digital contact tracing allowing delays: Introduction

 There have been studies of modelling conventional contact tracing \cites{ball2011threshold,ball2015stochastic,muller2016effect} and digital tracing \cites{ferretti_quantifying_2020,kretzschmar2020impact}.
 This paper aims to investigate the effectiveness of combining both manual and digital tracing and the situation when only one is in place.
-Besides random infectious contacts focused in most papers, we also allow transmission to occur through a (social) network.
+In addition to the random infectious contacts emphasized in most studies, our model also considers transmission through a social network.
 Modelling contact tracing is mathematically challenging (see, e.g., an overview in \cite{muller2021contact}).
 This paper focuses on the initial phase of the epidemic in a large population.
 The early phase of an epidemic can often be approximated by a branching process of independent individuals \cite{ball_strong_1995}.
 However, the introduction of contact tracing unfortunately disrupts the independence, necessitating other modelling approaches.

 More specifically, we consider an SEIR epidemic spreading on a network also allowing for random contacts \cites{keeling_networks_2005,ball2008network}; that is, individuals can be infected by their network neighbours as well as by individuals randomly chosen from the whole population.
 We then assume that manual tracing \textit{only} happens for contacts on the network (random contacts are usually unknown), whereas digital tracing is amongst both network and random contacts, but only when both parts are app-users.
 Further, we introduce a \textit{tracing delay} (between diagnosis and contacts being traced) for manual tracing, of which the effect has been analysed in \cites{muller2016effect,kretzschmar2020impact}; digital contact tracing is, in contrast, triggered instantaneously.
+In reality, digital tracing may also encounter some tracing delays, but these are generally negligible compared to the manual tracing delays \cite{wilmink2020real}.
+Intuitively, longer tracing delays reduce the effectiveness of contact tracing.
+This is because infected individuals have more time to potentially transmit the disease before being identified and isolated.

 For mathematical tractability, we assume the duration of the infectious period to be deterministic and limit both types of contact tracing to be forward and one-step only.
 That is, it is only possible for infectors to name infectees (and not its infector which happened earlier), and traced individuals who test positive are isolated but do not report their contacts.
 The simplification is inspired by \cite{ball2015stochastic}, wherein it was assumed in a uniformly mixing population, and only manual tracing is considered.
 Moreover, for practical purposes, we assume a configuration model for the contact network, although real-world social networks often exhibit clustering.